Horse Camp

 Feather River Ranger District: (530) 534-6500

-Reservations available: Reservations can be made for camping dates from late May through early September.
+Reservations available: Horse Camp reservations can be made for camping dates from late May through early September.
 At other times campsites are first-come, first-served.

 Booking Window: from 4 days up to 6 months in advance of arrival